 Brooke Bond employed approximately 50,000 people by 1965.
 Brooke Bond claimed to be the largest growers, manufacturers and distributors of tea in the world in 1966.
 Brooke Bond held 36 percent of the British tea market by 1968.

-Major diversification occurred when Brooke Bond acquired Leibig, who owned the Oxo stock cube and the Fray Bentos canned meat brands, for £36 million in 1968.
+Major diversification occurred when Brooke Bond acquired Leibig, the owner of the Oxo stock cube and the Fray Bentos canned meat products, for £36 million in 1968.
 The merger created the sixth largest food company in Britain, and was to prove a great success.

 100 million cups of Brooke Bond tea and coffee were drunk every day in India by 1969.
 By this time the company employed 12,000 people on its Kenyan tea plantations.